HViktorTsoi/alpha_lidar/README.md

 ### Approach 1: Build the hardware from scratch, and then test 𝛼LiDAR's algorithm.

 We provide a detailed hardware guideline, including design files and production parameters for mechanical and electronic parts, along with a step-by-step replication tutorial.
-After building the hardware, the users can collect datasets and test 𝛼LiDAR's software components locally.
+Once the hardware is set up, users can collect datasets and test 𝛼LiDAR in real-time and on-site.
-For this approach, please start reading document from [⚙️ I. Hardware guideline](#gear-i-hardware-guideline) in sequential order.
+To begin, please refer to the [⚙️ I. Hardware guideline](#gear-i-hardware-guideline) and follow the instructions in the specified order.

 ### Approach 2: Directly test 𝛼LiDAR's core algorithm with pre-collected datasets.